Crash reports belong on the issue tracker! Feature suggestions, too! Please, I'm having a hard enough time keeping track of everything as it is.

 You can have up to three effects on a single gem, by default.
 In 2.2.0 and higher, effects use a certain number of slots, with each Chaos Gem having 20 slots total.
 While active, they will drain their charge and apply the appropriate effects.
 If they run out of charge, they will be disabled, removing any effects immediately.

 Want to get around faster?
 Silent's Gems has some modestly priced teleporters to use!
-As of version 1.3.00, there are three kinds: regular, redstone, and anchors.
+There are three kinds: regular, redstone, and anchors.
 These teleporters are somewhat "dumb".
 They don't actually care if another teleporter exists at the destination, but you need two teleporters to set the destination.
 Recipes can be disabled in the config file.

 How to use